 Sciatica is a medical term used to refer to pain along the sciatic nerve in the human body.
-The sciatic nerve is a prominent nerve which stretches from the lower part of the back and bifurcates into the back of each leg.
+The sciatic nerve is a prominent nerve that stretches from the lower part of the back and bifurcates into the back of each leg.

-As a result of this, a person suffering from sciatica tends to experience pain which starts from the lower spine and extends to the back of the leg.
+As a result of this, a person suffering from sciatica tends to experience pain that starts from the lower spine and extends to the back of the leg.
 It is important to note that sciatica is not a medical condition itself.

-Rather, it is a general term that is used to refer to a set of symptoms which are caused by various medical conditions.
+Rather, it is a general term that is used to refer to a set of symptoms that are caused by various medical conditions.
 There are many remedies to try, but one common question is, does heat help sciatica?

 Sciatica does not occur suddenly.
 On the contrary, it tends to build up over time.
 People who engage in strenuous activities and heavy-duty jobs on a regular basis are prone to sciatica.
 Usually, these are people who have to bend their backbone forward or sideways or those who have to raise their hands above their heads at irregular intervals.

 Symptoms that are associated with sciatica include pain in the lower spine, hip pain, pain in the leg, difficulty in moving the leg, sharp pain when trying to stand up, pain at the calf, and so on.

 An individual suffering from sciatica usually feels pain in only one of the legs.
 It is not common to experience pain in both legs at the same time.
 Pain can, however, reach the feet and extend as far as the toes.

 The degree or intensity of the pain differs from individual to individual.
 Some people can feel excruciating pain while others may only experience mild discomfort.
 Also, the pain may be persistent for some people while for others it is intermittent and infrequent.
 The less severe pain can, however, become worse over time, especially if immediate treatment is not provided.